Scientific work packages

 ESR research projects in WP2

-This WP consists of the four ESR projects summarised in Figure 5.
+This WP consists of the four ESR projects summarised above.
 The ESRs in this work package will design and fabricate high-quality phononic cavity devices and use advanced cleanroom nanofabrication to deliberately couple the resonating acoustic fields to emerging electrically and optically active structures.

 The latter includes high-quality solid-state quantum emitters, self-assembled quantum dots (QDs) (ESR9-UAU2), superconducting qubits (ESR15-CHALMERS), QDs in optical microcavities (ESR14-TREL), and integrated photonic devices (ESR4-UVEG2).